-In the Sanskrit language ‘Trikon’ means ‘Triangle’ and ‘Asana’ means ‘pose’ or ‘posture’ thus this name ‘Trikonasana’.
+In the Sanskrit language ‘Trikon’ means ‘Triangle’ and ‘Asana’ means ‘pose’ or ‘posture’ thus this name ‘Trikonasana’ in english Triangle Pose.
 There are many variations of Trikonasana described in the yogic texts and Utthita Trikonasana is one of them that we will discuss here.
 This asana is also known as Extended Triangle Pose in English Language.

 ‘Utthita’ in the Sanskrit language means ‘extended’ or ‘stretched’ and ‘Trikon’ means triangle.
 In the English language, this asana is known as ‘The extended triangle pose’

 It is a great pose for beginners for their physical and mental health; it also gives them strength, balance, and stability.

 Utthita Trikonasana basic details: